pastc/vero/README.md

    4. The function returns the random integer and any error that may have occurred during the conversion.

-3. The `GetRollColor` function finds the corresponding color and bait from the index number `rollValue` which was returned from `GetRandomInt`.

-4. The function returns the random value `rollValue`, the color and bait `rollColor`.
+3. The function returns the random value `rollValue`.

 ### Plinko